5 Key Accounts Receivable Metrics to Assess Your AR Performance

 You must be careful, though.
 Systematic reminders don’t mean flat, impersonal automated emails.
 Most of the time, these end up in the bin without even being read.

 You need to tailor reminders to your customers’ specificities and avoid impersonal reminders as much as you can.
 You can, for example, automate the first reminder but send a highly personalized email when a larger account payment becomes late.
-This will also help understand why payment is late and contribute to nurturing the customer relationship.
+This will also help understand why payment is late and contribute to your overall financial relationship management

 Are late customer payments piling up?
 Have a look at our free guide with tips to get paid on time!